‘Sharing a bed with Edmund White’

 ‘Imagine a Country’

-An essay on Joseph Hillel’s film At All Kosts, about a theatre festival in Haiti continuing amid the political unrest, written for the Open City documentary festival.
+An essay on Joseph Hillel’s film At All Kosts, about a theatre festival in Haiti continuing amid the ongoing political unrest, written for the Open City documentary festival.

 ‘Why is the Right Obsessed with Epic Poetry?’